 The Texas A&M-San Antonio Area Regional Center Future Land Use Plan supports the SA Tomorrow Comprehensive Plan, Multimodal Transportation Plan, and Sustainability Plan.
 It also draws on recommendations from the SA Corridors Strategic Framework Plan and implements the Vision, Goals, and Plan Framework for the Texas A&M-San Antonio Area.
 In coordination with plans for further expansion of the Texas A&M University-San Antonio campus and long-term development of the VIDA San Antonio community, the future land use plan encourages growth and development at various scales and intensities, primarily focused in the northern third of the plan area.
-Future land use designations also recognize and protect ongoing operations at the Toyota Motor Manufacturing Texas (TMMTX) plant - one of the area's two major economic and employment anchors - and respond to the community's desire for continued protection of valuable agricultural, historic, open space, and greenway trail amenities, particularly in the southern portion of the regional center.
+The future land use plan recognizes the importance of maintaining separation between heavy industrial uses and residential areas to ensure the continued health, safety, and welfare of the community, while also acknowledging the economic significance of ongoing industrial and manufacturing operations in the area.
+Future land use designations respond to the community's desire for continued protection of valuable agricultural, historic, open space, and greenway trail amenities, particularly in the southern portion of the regional center.